-The Link Between L-DOPA and HGH
+The Link Between Levodopa (L-DOPA) and HGH

-Although evidence supporting the effectiveness of Mucuna pruriens in this area is limited, some research does suggest that L-DOPA may influence the release of various growth hormones (GH), which play key roles in healthy cellular growth and development.
+Although evidence supporting the effectiveness of Mucuna pruriens in this area is limited, some research does suggest that levodopa may influence the release of various growth hormones (GH), which play key roles in healthy cellular growth and development.

-In particular, one early study on the effects of L-DOPA administration on the release of hypothalamic growth hormone-releasing hormone (hGHRH) in humans observed that L-DOPA supplementation encouraged “a significant increase in both plasma hGHRH-LI and GH levels in normal subjects,” lending some promising evidence in support of the use of Mucuna pruriens as a natural growth hormone booster.
+In particular, one early study on the effects of levodopa administration on the release of hypothalamic growth hormone-releasing hormone (hGHRH) in humans observed that L-DOPA supplementation encouraged “a significant increase in both plasma hGHRH-LI and GH levels in normal subjects,” lending some promising evidence in support of the use of Mucuna pruriens as a natural growth hormone booster.

 Mucuna Pruriens: Full Benefits